MRU-F22-CS1/instructions/tutorials/loop_lab.md

 The `sum_all` function contains a loop to read input from a user and calculate the running total.
 The loop terminates when a negative number is entered, and the final sum is printed.
 This program works as described.

 1. Trace the program with some sample data (input 1, 2, 3, -1).
 What is the expected output?
+Run the program to see if the result matches your trace.

 2. Re-run the program and input -1 as the first input.
 What is the result?
 Is this what you would expect?